calebmsword/kivy/README.md

 	# y: convert_pos(input=a, output=b, bind=[a.pos, a.size, rl.pos, rl.size])[1]
 ```

-Of course, instead of introduction a bind keyword, we could create the signature `convert_pos(*args, input, output)` and just pass whatever positional parameters are necessary.
-But the former method is more declarative.
+All of this is pretty involved, isn't it?
+That's why you should always triple-check whether you ought to do this in the first place.

-All of this was pretty involved and deserves a replicable example.
+To conclude, we will show a replicable example that will show both approaches for accessing the position of anyother widget.
 To do so, create the project structure

 ```
 my_project/